Rami114/Stockfighter/README.md

 ```

 ### gm_resume(instance_id)
 Resumes a running level instance.
-Note: if you're not sure just call start instead and it will auto-resume.
 Same usage as start.

+*Note*: this is now preferred for resuming a level you know is running, over trying a start (which may end up with you having 2 instances server side).

 ### Other calls
 There are several other API and GM calls in the library which aren't explicitly documented here.
 Some may be useful for debugging purposes, but that is left as an exercise to the reader.